Power Comics: History

 The Power Comics imprint was part of Odhams, headquartered at 64 Long Acre, London.
 Odhams was owned by International Publishing Corporation, a company formed in 1963 by Cecil Harmsworth King, chairman of the Daily Mirror and Sunday Pictorial (now the Sunday Mirror), through a series of corporate mergers.
 All of the comics published by IPC were under the control of one or other of the subsidiary companies which King had brought together to form IPC, including Fleetway Publications and Odhams Press.

 The Power Comics imprint was led by a three-man editorial team, known as Alf, Bart, and Cos.
 Alfred Wallace ("Alf") was the Managing Editor at Odhams, and supervised the entire Power Comics line.
-Under his direction, Bart (a pen-name for Eagle's Bob Bartholemew) and Cos were the staff editors who handled the individual titles.
+Under his direction, Bart (a pen-name for Eagle's Bob Bartholemew) and Cos (Albert Cosser) were the staff editors who handled the individual titles.

 Following the initial success of Wham! in 1964, Odhams had launched four more Power Comics during 1966 and 1967, only to close them in quick succession.
 Whereas 1968 began with all five Power Comics titles apparently flourishing, by the year's end only Smash! was still being published, the otrhers having been merged into it one by one.
 Readers had to notice that something was wrong, as the series of mergers resulted in ever more ludicrous titles, culminating in Smash! and Pow!
 Incorporating Fantastic (commonly spoofed as Smash, Pow, Wham, Incorporating Fantastic and Terrific).